rogeraabbccdd/FortniteEmotesNDances/README.md

 # Fortnite Emotes & Dances

-This plugin allows players to use Emotes & Dances Fortnite.
+This plugin allows players to use Emotes & Dances just like Fortnite.

 **This took a *lot* of trial-and-error to find the best way to use thirdperson and a *lot* of effort create config file with each emote / dance.
 Sponsor if you would like to support me :)**